-&#8220;However,&#8221; adds the constitution, &#8220;the Evangelical Church recognizes the necessity of a special ministry as an institution of God and a permanent want of the Church.
-In consequence, she has elders and deacons.&#8221;
+"However," adds the constitution, "the Evangelical Church recognizes the necessity of a special ministry as an institution of God and a permanent want of the Church.
+In consequence, she has elders and deacons."

-See, here is the ministry&#8212;all the ministry.
-And this the article following confirms:&#8212;
+See, here is the ministry -- all the ministry.
+And this the article following confirms: --

-&#8220;The elders are all enjoined to feed the Church.
-We distinguish among them the ministers of the word, who, prepared by holy study, are more especially called to teach and to preach.&#8221;| The manner in which the article quoted above speaks of worship is very unsatisfactory: the relations of the disciples with the Father are there completely forgotten.
+"The elders are all enjoined to feed the Church.
+We distinguish among them the ministers of the word, who, prepared by holy study, are more especially called to teach and to preach."

+¦ The manner in which the article quoted above speaks of worship is very unsatisfactory: the relations of the disciples with the Father are there completely forgotten.
 And it quotes @1 Peter 2: 9, omitting even chapter 2: 5, and confounds that with @John 4, of which it mentions verse 24, omitting verse 23.
 The relationship of the disciples with the Father, in Christ and His name, according to the power of @John 16: 26, 27, is omitted.
-These things become very important when the question is about setting forth the foundations of the believer&#8217;s relations with God.
+These things become very important when the question is about setting forth the foundations of the believer's relations with God.
 They form the character of the faith of all who are cast into this mould; and God will even have it so, that their state be according to their faith.
 It is in the order of His government that the vital principle of things be reproduced through the whole duration of their existence.
 Accidental defects disappear through the influence of grace.
 The creative principles are reproduced, and even unfolded.
 Therefore it is not without importance carefully to weigh these ecclesiastical constitutions; and however they may contain very good things, the Christian ought to examine upon what foundation the whole rests, and whether it is the one Christ laid down.
-If it is not, opposition to one&#8217;s brethren is not what keeps from joining them.
+If it is not, opposition to one's brethren is not what keeps from joining them.
 We must exercise forbearance towards ignorance.
 It is seen in us in many things, even in those things that we ought to know.
 I need not tell my brethren that I am conscious of it.
-The reading of the Bible makes me every day feel it deeply; and I look above.
-But to accredit ignorance at the outset of one&#8217;s walk is another thing.
-This dishonours Christ, and vitiates in its origin, and thus (inasmuch as that is in man&#8217;s hand) in the whole truth of its being, that which Christ has most precious here on earth, His Church, which they propose to restore.
+The reading of the Bible makes me every day feel it deeply, and I look above.
+But to accredit ignorance at the outset of one's walk is another thing.
+This dishonours Christ, and vitiates in its origin, and thus inasmuch as that is in man's hand) in the whole truth of its being, that which Christ has most precious here on earth, His Church, which they propose to restore.

-{pb 108}
+{108}

-I fully recognize the ministry&#8212;a special ministry&#8212;as a thing instituted of God.
+I fully recognize the ministry -- a special ministry -- as a thing instituted of God.